filwaitman/whatever-rest-framework/README.md

     def get_current_user(self):
         # from flask_login import current_user; return current_user # if you're using flask-login, for example
-        # return self.request.user  # if you're using django, for example
+        # return self.request.user if self.request.user.is_authenticated else None  # if you're using django, for example
         return {'name': 'Filipe'}

 class UserAPI(APIOrchestrator):